abbbringu/iOS-RecipeApp-SwiftUI/README.md

 ## Description
 This is a simple app made from following a tutorial.
-The tutorial is part of a IOS foundations course.
-This app uses a MVVM strucutre and introduces different
+The tutorial is part of a iOS foundations course.
+This app uses a MVVM strucutre and introduces different iOS concepts.
-IOS concepts.
 Apart from this app, several smaller app were made to grasp different concepts such as geometryReader, json parsing, tabview, pickers etc.

 ## I learened:
 * MVVM structure